The Do’s and Don’ts of Starting Your Baby on Solids

 Look out for a few tell-tale signs that your little is ready for solids.

 It’s super important that your babe is able to sit up on their own and shows signs of good neck strength before they can begin starting solids.
 They should also be showing interest in your food, reaching for the food that you are eating, or salivating at the mouth.
-When your mini is ready to try solids, it’s best to start with single ingredients blends like Little Spoon’s Prunes or Zucchini.
+When your mini is ready to try solids, it’s best to start with single ingredients blends like Little Spoon’s Banana or Mango Babyblends.

 Try to foster independence.